voliol/universal-pokemon-randomizer/README.md

   be used when they are not based on Pokémon types?

-- Offsets for normal palettes, shiny palettes, and backsprites for gen III ROMs.
+- Offsets for normal palettes, shiny palettes, and backsprites for Gen III ROMs.
 There was an automated method for normal palettes I commented out due to not understanding it, it should be investigated whether it is superior to manual offsets or can be removed.

 - Palette description files for most games, though I might be "finished" before doing all of them as it is a lot of manual work.
-FRLG and DP are prioritized as I did some of it during an earlier/unpublished/crappy attempt at porting Artemis251's system.
+DP is prioritized as I did some of it during an earlier/unpublished/crappy attempt at porting Artemis251's system.

 - Documentation and credits could be improved.